yoelp2k/my-ot/README.md

 ## Automatic bump version

-For each push to main, the version string in `script.js` will be automatically incremented (the patch part)
+For each push to main, the version string in `script.js` will be automatically incremented (the patch part).
+Do change the patch number, only the minor/major.